-An iconic seaside community that protects historic resources, promotes sustainable development and ensures respect for the environment.
+Pacific Grove will thoughtfully grow as an inclusive seaside community that protects residential character, historic resources, promotes multi-beneficial development, and ensures respect for the environment.

 Provide high quality and professional public services that address community needs while enhancing the quality of life.